streamthoughts/kafka-connect-file-pulse/README.md

 ## Motivation

-Lot of enterprises rely on files to export/import data between their systems either in near real time or daily.
+A lot of enterprises rely on files to export/import data between their systems either in near real time or daily.
 Files can be in different textual formats such as CSV, XML, JSON and so one.
 A common use case is to decouple those systems by streaming those files into Kafka.

 Connect File Pulse attends to be a simple solution to deal with those kind of files.

 Connect File Pulse is largely inspired from functionality provided by both Elasticsearch and Logstash.